ahuacate/pve-medialab/README.md

 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/proxmox-lxc-media/master/scripts/jellyfin_create_ct_18.04.sh)"
 ```

-Nothing more to do than follow the terminal prompts.
-You can skip the rest of the steps.
+Simply follow the scripts terminal prompts.
+You can skip the rest of this section.

 ### 2.02 Download the Ubuntu LXC template - Ubuntu 18.04
 First you need to add Ubuntu 18.04 LXC to your Proxmox templates.
 Now using the Proxmox web interface `Datacenter` > `typhoon-01` >`Local (typhoon-01)` > `Content` > `Templates`  select `ubuntu-18.04-standard` LXC and click `Download`.